lvgl/docs_old/en/object-types/obj.md

 It is very useful to fade in/out an object with some children using an [Animation](/overview/animation).

-A little bit of technical background: during the rendering process, the object and its parents are checked recursively to find a parent with an enabled *Opa scale*.
+A little bit of technical background: during the rendering process, the opacity of the object is decided by searching recursively up the object's family tree to find the first object with opacity scaling (Opa scale) enabled.

-If an object has found with an enabled *Opa scale*, then that *Opa scale* will be used by the rendered object too.
+If an object is found with an enabled *Opa scale*, then that *Opa scale* will be used by the rendered object too.

 Therefore, if you want to disable the Opa scaling for an object when the parent has Opa scale, just enable Opa scaling for the object and set its value to `LV_OPA_COVER`.
 It will overwrite the parent's settings.

 ### Protect